 This is San Diego Comic-Con.
 And it is good.

 Since most of the geeks around here (including yours truly!) missed the con this year, we figured you might have too.
 We blame the lousy economy, the high jobless rate (can't just randomly take off for a few days to see previews for 2012 and meet Johnny Depp now, can we??) and nargles.

 Instead we're living vicariously through Daniel m.
 Davis, the local mastermind behind Steam Crow's quirky monster stories, including the steampunk web-comic Monster Commute.
 Read on and weep at what you missed...

-Daniel Davis: I'm there to meet folks, and show off our wares, so we spend 99.23% of the time behind our table.
+New Times: Johnny Depp and some other celebs made guest appearances at San Diego Comic-Con this year.
+Did you catch sight of anyone you were excited (or surprised) to see?Daniel Davis: I'm there to meet folks, and show off our wares, so we spend 99.23% of the time behind our table.
 I did catch glimpse of folks waking by -- like Danzig, Seth Green, and a bunch of comic elite like Stan Sakai, William Stout and guys like that.

 NT: What went on with the actor Brandan Fraser?
 We heard you have a story about meeting him at your SDCC booth...